Signed in as:

-The CRA loves it when people use ‘off the shelf’ software’, because people make mistakes.
+The CRA loves it when people use ‘off the shelf’ software’ to prepare their Personal Tax because people make mistakes.
 The average person does not know what they can and cannot claim and although the software may walk you through an interview process, it does not KNOW YOU.

 There is nothing difficult about preparing a personal income tax return right?